quinfer/quinference/content/qrap/_index.markdown

 # Why did we build Q-RaP?

-Businesses are experiencing an unstoppable *digital transformation*, and we as a Management school most keep pace to allow our students and staff to remain **credible and relevant**.
-To this extent we have build a high-performance cloud computing platform for teaching and research.
+Business decisions and processes are experiencing an unstoppable *digital transformation*. **Viral-like** development of algorithms, cloud computation on-demand, and vast data resources are reshaping how innovation is disrupting Big business.
+As a Management school, situated in a strategic UK market for RegTech, we most keep pace with this *digital arms race* to allow our students and staff to remain **credible and relevant**.
+To this extent we have build a high-performance cloud computing platform called **Q-RaP**.

 - **Relevant students**: Northern Ireland is a hotbed of digital innovation in financial services and plans[^1] are in place to develop a global hub for regulatory technology[^2] as part of the wider UK FinTech Strategy outline in the Kalifa Review 2021[^3].
 Talent and skills are a core component of these plans.